-Join Brian Thurston Bralczyk for an in-depth discussion in this video Deciding which device sizes to support with your website, part of Foundations of UX: Multidevice Design.
+Join Brian Thurston Bralczyk for an in-depth discussion in this video Deciding which device sizes to support with your website, part of UX Foundations: Multidevice Design.

 …Once someone has decided to create a web app, their next question is…often which screen sizes they should design their layouts for.…Unlike native apps for iOS, which works on specific devices with a limited number of…sizes, a website could be loaded on any device with a browser.…So when you're setting up the different designs where your layout and…styles will change, how do you know which sizes to design for?…A lot of designers are Apple fans, so…they tend to think of sizes in terms of iPhone, iPad and MacBook.…